cloudfoundry/bosh-azure-cpi-release/src/bosh_azure_cpi/README.md

   The user to use when spinning up new vms
 * `ssh_public_key` (required)
   The content of the SSH public key to use when spinning up new vms
+* `default_security_group` (required)
+  The name of the default security group that will be applied to all created VMs.
 * `parallel_upload_thread_num` (optional)
   The number of threads to upload stemcells in parallel.
 The default value is 16.